kristinemlarson/gnssrefl/README.md

 Before using the **gnssir** code, I recommend you try **quickLook**.
 This allows you to quickly test various options (elevation angles, frequencies, azimuths).
-The required inputs are station name, year, doy of year, and SNR Format (start with 99).
+The required inputs are station name, year, and doy of year.

 If the SNR file has not been previously stored, you can provide a properly named RINEX file (lowercase only) in your working directory.
 If it doesn't find a file in either of these places, it